Rich Republicans, right-minded conservatives, those who aspire to both.

 Of course not.

-But here our buddy Howard Feynman has just rated the press conference on a political scale.
+But here, our buddy Howard Feynman has just rated the press conference on a political scale.

-That's that's something that that struck me about this.
+That's something that struck me about this.

 And I just wanted to make that observation.

-Now to the phones because people have been patiently waiting.
+Now to the phones, because people have been patiently waiting.

 We'll go to Riverside, California.

-It's the first call.
+It's the first call?

-First call we well, we're breaking news out there.
+Well, we're breaking news out there.

 We have to deal with it.